EricArcher/strataG/README.md

 * Added `type` argument to `structurePlot` to select between area and bar charts
 * Changed `haplotypeLikelihoods` to `sequenceLikelihoods`
 * `neiDa` now creates haplotypes before calculating metric
+* Fixed error in `writePhase` that was creating improper input files for PHASE

 ## version 1.0.5